David Thompson (chef): Career

-In 2010, he opened a second branch of Nahm in another hotel belonging to the COMO Hotels group, the Metropolitan in Bangkok.
-In 2012 Thompson closed Nahm London to concentrate on Nahm Bangkok.
+In 2010, Thompson opened a second branch of Nahm in another hotel belonging to the COMO Hotels group, the Metropolitan in Bangkok.
+In 2012, Thompson closed Nahm London to concentrate on Nahm Bangkok.
 In 2014, Nahm was listed as Asia's best restaurant and remained on the World's 50 Best Restaurants list for seven consecutive years.
 Nahm was awarded a Michelin star in 2017 when the Michelin Guide first included restaurants in Thailand.

-In 2014, Thompson founded the Aylmer Aaharn Thai food group which came to manage operations across six countries including Thailand and Australia.
-In that year Thompson was also the headline chef for the inaugural Wonder Feasts series at the first Wonderfruit festival, in Thailand.
+In 2014, Thompson founded the Aylmer Aaharn Thai food group, which came to manage operations across six countries including Thailand and Australia.
+Thompson was also the headline chef for the inaugural Wonder Feasts series at the first Wonderfruit festival, in Thailand.

 In 2015, Thompson was interviewed on Bloomberg Television series High Flyers in Singapore.

-In 2015 Thompson commenced a chain of low-key Thai restaurants with Long Chim Singapore and Long Chim Perth.
+He also opened a chain of low-key Thai restaurants with Long Chim Singapore and Long Chim Perth.
 Branches in Sydney (2016), Melbourne (2017) and Seoul (2018) followed.
 The Singapore and Melbourne restaurants closed in 2019 and the Seoul restaurant in 2020.

 In 2016 Thompson was recognised with the Lifetime Achievement Award at Asia's 50 Best Restaurants Awards for his dedication and commitment to Thai cuisine.
 In 2018, Thompson left Nahm Bangkok and opened another Thai restaurant, Aaharn, in Hong Kong.
+In 2023, Thompson opened Chop Chop Cook Shop on the first floor of an art deco building on Yaowarat Road in Bangkok.
+In December 2024, Long Chim Sydney closed due to high rent costs.